guibranco/CrispyWaffle/docs/user-guide/serviceLocator.md

     var instanceC = ServiceLocator.Resolve<TransientTest>();

-    //check that all 3 instances has different Date properties value.
+    //check that all 3 instances have different Date property values.
 }
 ```